-Apple gave its first public presentation on Monday about its flagship operating systems coming in 2021: macOS Monterey, iOS 15, iPadOS 15, and watchOS 8.
+Apple gave its first public presentation on Monday about its flagship operating systems coming in 2021: iOS 15, iPadOS 15, and watchOS 8.
 In addition to some new features to increase productivity (see Apple Announces New Features in iOS 15, iPadOS 15, and macOS Monterey), there are many new privacy features that give users more control over their data.
 And Apple has announced iCloud+, a privacy-focused service available to all users who pay for additional iCloud storage.

 Overview—including what wasn’t in the keynote